-50 Mortgage Protection Credit for payment protection services on mortgages 51 Payment Protection Credit for general payment protection services 52 Not available in CAIS N/A 53 Mobile An account for mobile phone services 54 Fixed Line An account for fixed line telecommunications 55 Cable An account for cable entertainment services 56 Satellite An account for satellite entertainment services 57 Business Line An account for business telecommunications 58 Broadband An account for broadband services 59 Multi Communications An account for multiple communication services i.e. mobile, fixed line, cable, satellite, broadband or a combination of these 60 Short Term Deferred Payment Credit Short-term transactions that are repaid in less than 3 months (Individual accounts for each transaction with a Unique Account number per transaction) or Short-term transactions that are repaid in less than 3 months with Credit Limit (Individual accounts for each transaction with a Unique Account number per transaction) 61 Home Credit The provision of credit, typically for small sum loans, on flexible terms, the repayments for which are collected in instalments by collectors who call at the customers home 62 Education A loan for the purposes of education fees 63 Not available in CAIS N/A 64 Other Rental Rental agreement where the customer makes payments for the use of goods 65 Not available in CAIS N/A 66 Not available in CAIS N/A 67 Not available in CAIS N/A 68 Not available in CAIS N/A 69 Mortgage and Unsecured Loan For accounts where there is a mixture of a loan for the purchase of a property that is secured by a mortgage deed until the final payment is made and an unsecured element; typically a >100% mortgage type product 70 Gambling A credit account used for the purpose of gambling e.g. spread betting 71 Basic Bank Account A bank account that allows the customer to receive money and pay bills, however they will not have been offered an overdraft, but will receive a debit card
+T 50 Mortgage Protection Credit for payment protection services on mortgages 51 Payment Protection Credit for general payment protection services 53 Mobile An account for mobile phone services 54 Fixed Line An account for fixed line telecommunications 55 Cable An account for cable entertainment services 56 Satellite An account for satellite entertainment services 57 Business Line An account for business telecommunications 58 Broadband An account for broadband services 59 Multi Communications An account for multiple communication services i.e. mobile, fixed line, cable, satellite, broadband or a combination of these 60 Short Term Deferred Payment Credit Short-term transactions that are repaid in less than 3 months (Individual accounts for each transaction with a Unique Account number per transaction) or Short-term transactions that are repaid in less than 3 months with Credit Limit (Individual accounts for each transaction with a Unique Account number per transaction) 61 Home Credit The provision of credit, typically for small sum loans, on flexible terms, the repayments for which are collected in instalments by collectors who call at the customers home 62 Education A loan for the purposes of education fees 63 Property Rental - not available in CAIS Contact rentaloperations@experian.com to supply Rental data to Experian 64 Other Rental Rental agreement where the customer makes payments for the use of goods 69 Mortgage and Unsecured Loan For accounts where there is a mixture of a loan for the purchase of a property that is secured by a mortgage deed until the final payment is made and an unsecured element; typically a >100% mortgage type product 70 Gambling A credit account used for the purpose of gambling e.g. spread betting 71 Basic Bank Account A bank account that allows the customer to receive money and pay bills, however they will not have been offered an overdraft, but will receive a debit card